Gurinder01/fashion-mnist-cnn-classification/readme.md

 - Python 3
 - TensorFlow 2.x
 - Jupyter Notebook
-- Required Libraries: NumPy, Pandas, Matplotlib, Seaborn, Scikit-learn
+- Required Libraries: NumPy, Pandas, Matplotlib, Seaborn, Scikit-learn, TensorFlow, Keras

 If you do not have these components, please install them before proceeding to the execution steps.